 The entity extraction process adds structure and semantic information to previously unstructured text.
-It allows machine-learning algorithms to identify mentions of certain entities within a text and even summarize large pieces of content.
+It allows machine-learning (ML) algorithms to identify mentions of certain entities within a text and even summarize large pieces of content.
 It can also be an important preprocessing step for other natural language processing (NLP) tasks.

-With these difficulties in mind, we’ve created this guide as a crash course for anyone keen to start exploring the world of entity extraction.
+With these challenges in mind, we’ve created this guide as a crash course for anyone keen to start exploring the world of entity extraction.
 Covering everything from the basic makeup of an entity to popular formatting methods, the content below will help you get your own entity extraction project up and running in no time.